 Getty Images

-There are two ways to get a call in to Santa through both Amazon and Google's voice assistants.
+There are two ways to get a call into Santa: through Amazon and Google's voice assistants.

-Asking Alexa to call Santa, and you'll actually get connected to Amazon's Christmas Cheer Hotline.
-Santa isn't able to get to the phone (he's busy) but the voice assistant connects you to holiday carolers.
-Alexa will also suggest you download a Skill, "Calling Santa," which can be added through the Alexa app on your smart device.
+Ask Alexa to call Santa, and you'll actually get connected to Amazon's Christmas Cheer Hotline.
+Santa can't get to the phone (he's busy), but the voice assistant connects you to holiday carolers.
+Alexa will also suggest you download a Skill, "Calling Santa," which can be added to your smart device's Alexa app.

 Google can tell you some holiday jokes to get you in the spirit of the season